Become a Godfather or Godmother of One of Our Cars

 Becoming a godparent means symbolically adopting one of the jewels in our collection.
 Your contribution directly supports the car’s maintenance, restoration, and presentation within the museum.

-In return, your name will be displayed next to the chosen vehicle, you will receive an official certificate, exclusive event invitations, and regular updates about the collection.
+In return, your name will be displayed on the museum’s dynamic screens, you will receive an official certificate, exclusive event invitations, and regular updates about the collection.
 It’s a personal and meaningful way to connect with the fascinating world of Autoworld.

 WHY IT MATTERS